 Who is Eligible?

 - Children entitled to free education in accordance with The Compulsory Education Law (ages 3-18) or The Special Education Law (ages 3-21) and who meet one of the following two conditions:

 - They are confined to their home for more than 21 consecutive days in accordance with doctor's orders.

 - They are suffering from a disease or health impairment that requires them to be a home bound, as prescribed by a doctor, for a period exceeding four weeks, when the number of weeks in treatment or the number of weeks home bound stem from the same disease or health impairment.
 The number of weeks in treatment or home bound are considered one period, that is, there may not be more than four weeks between two periods of time.

 How to Claim It?

-- After receiving parental consent, the director will submit a request for assistance to "Kadima Mada" on the Request Form for Educational Services for Homebound Ill Children to "Kadima Mada - World ORT".
+- After receiving parental consent, the director will request for assistance by submitting the Request Form for Educational Services for Homebound Ill Children to "Kadima Mada - World ORT".

 - In order to receive the assistance, the parents must provide the following documentation:

 - In cases of mental illness - A recommendation from a psychologist or psychiatrist confirming a required recovery period and recommending that the child stay at home during this period.